The Guardian’s Standard: Beyond Basic Compliance

 Legal & Regulatory Excellence: Accurate incident reporting and compliance with WA Education and Care Regulatory Unit (ECRU) standards.

-Join us to transform your uncertainty into quiet capability.
 You aren't just getting a certificate; you are becoming the steady hand that a child can rely on when it matters most.

 Working with children means being ready for anything, falls, asthma attacks, allergic reactions, or even cardiac arrest.